Introduction

 Analytics and Reporting

-The Siesta AI platform includes built-in tools for monitoring traffic, user behavior, and the performance of individual assistants.
-The goal of this part of the system is to provide administrators and managers with an overview of how assistants are being used, what impact they have, and where there is room for improvement.
+The Siesta AI platform includes built-in tools for monitoring traffic, user behavior, and the performance of individual agents.
+The goal of this part of the system is to provide administrators and managers with an overview of how agents are being used, what impact they have, and where there is room for improvement.

 Getting Started